Evolutionarily stable state: Mixed versus single strategies

-Mathematical formulation & evolutionary game theory
+Mathematical formulation and evolutionary game theory

 The strategy employed by individuals (or ESS) is thought to depend on fitness: the better the strategy is at supporting fitness, the more likely the strategy is to be used.
 When it comes to an evolutionarily stable state, all of the strategies used within the population must have equal fitness.
 While the equilibrium may be disturbed by external factors, the population is considered to be in an evolutionarily stable state if it returns to the equilibrium state after the disturbance.

 One of the base mathematical models for identifying an evolutionarily stable state was outlined by Taylor & Jonker in 1978.
 Their base equilibrium model for ES states stipulates that A state p is called an ESS (evolutionary stable state) if for every state q ≠ p, if we let p̅ =(1-ε)p + εq (the perturbed state), then F(q|p̅) < F(p|p̅) for sufficiently small ε>0.
 In greater detail, the Taylor & Jonker model can be understood this way In a game of individuals in competition with each other there are (N) possible strategies available.
 Thus each individual is using one of these (N) strategies.
 If we denote each strategy as I we let S_i be the proportion of individuals who are currently using strategy I. Then S=(S_1 -> S_n) is a probability vector (i.e. S ≥ 0 and S_1 + S_2... + S_n = 1) this is called the state vector of the population.
 Using this the function F(i|s) can be made, F(i|s) refers to the fitness of I in state S. The state vector of the population (S) is not static.
 The idea behind it is that the more fit a strategy at the moment the more likely it is to be employed in the future, thus the state vector (S) will change.
 Using game theory we can look how (S) changes over time and try to figure out in what state it has reached an equilibrium.